 New revalidation procedures for nurses and midwives are improving attitudes and behaviours among staff and helping to foster safer care, according to the latest independent analysis of the scheme.

-Miss any of the news affecting the profession during April 2018?
+Miss any of the news affecting the profession during July 2018?
 Catch up with our summary of the main nursing headlines.